What is Survival Jobs?

 Factors To Think About:

 Many employers do agree that having a survival job has its fair share of advantages and disadvantages.
 One has to think carefully before searching or accepting a good survival job.
 These also include how your future employer might think about you if you have a survival job.
 These include:

-2. Another advantage of having a survival job is that it helps the employer to understand that you are interested more about the industry and you want to search and explore new factors and horizons.
+- Another advantage of having a survival job is that it helps the employer to understand that you interest more about the industry and you want to search and explore new factors and horizons.
 Some might be able to achieve their passions and aspirations while searching for their survival jobs.
-Having a survival job also helps employees to get new opportunities and chances that have potential to develop their skills and abilities.
+Having a survival job also helps employees to get new opportunities and chances that have the potential to develop their skills and abilities.

-3. Another factor is the truth that most survival jobs do not pay you much money as much as you spend your time on the job.
-Most survival jobs are underpaid and most of them are usually commission paid jobs.
+- Another factor is the truth that most survival jobs do not pay you much money as much as you spend your time on the job.
+Most survival jobs underpay and most of them are usually commission paid jobs.
 But since you are unemployed and the economy is not helping things to settle down, to stabilize your financial status, most unemployed candidates end up taking a survival job.